NightmaREE3Z/MV3-Download-Manager/README.md

 ### Installation:
 1. **Chrome Web Store (coming soon)**:
-   - The extension will be available for download soon on the Chrome Web Store.
+   - The extension will be available for download soon on the Chrome Web Store, maybe.

 2. **Install from GitHub (manual):**
    - Clone this repository and load it as an unpacked extension: